Back the campaign for a train station for Devizes

 There is a strong regional case for the Devizes Gateway Station

 Sign the petition to add your voice to the many others crying out for a railway station to be built near Devizes.
+There is more info on the project below the form.

 Build the Devizes Gateway Station